Welcome

 Reading

-A reading from the letter of Paul to the Ephesians.
+A reading from the first letter of Peter.

 Thanks be to God!